Four Methods to Optimize the Center of the Funnel

 As a first step, marketing can provide the sales team with case studies, white papers, and other training materials that can be sent to leads.
 In a next step, marketing can create optimized content experiences for leads by linking one content to another (for example, if a lead is watching a webinar, send them an appropriate e-book).

-To ensure that your sales team can track each lead, your marketing team can create a warning email that is sent to a sales representative every time a new MMS is assigned to them.
+To ensure that your sales team can track each lead, your marketing team can create a warning email that is sent to a salesperson every time a new MMS is assigned to them.
 This email contains lead record data and contextual information, e.g. For example, the title of the webinar you're watching and some details about the webinar.
 Your sales representative can then simply reply to the email if something is wrong or more information about the lead is needed.
 A full marketing automation platform like Marketo can help you communicate with sales and share all engagement activities and interesting moments lead story,

 To avoid the center of the funnel becoming a bottleneck, work with sales to increase conversion rates and speed for results that affect the entire range.